Roflane/xlib/README.md

 ### Aids
-The library that makes C++ experience easier.
+The library that makes C++ experience.